ATUKULU (POHA) DOSA OR APPAM WITH VADA CURRY

 3. This tastes wonderful even the next day.

-4. If you feel you have more vadas already then just with remaining batter you can make small variation too, just add the chopped onions, saunf, asafotida, coriander leaves, red chilli powder and make vadas.
+4. If you feel you have more vada batter you can add the chopped onions, saunf, asafoetida, coriander leaves, red chilli powder and make vadas and enjoy as a snack as well.
 Now it is two in one dish.
 Enjoy making :)

 Making vada :